LSBUGPG/pickups-tutorial/README.md

 - `<Player>` is the type of the component that we are looking for
 - `()` means that we aren't providing any arguments to the `GetComponent` function

-After executing this line, the variable we are calling `player` should either contain a reference to a `Player` component, or `null` is the object that entered the trigger didn't have one.
+After executing this line, the variable we are calling `player` should either contain a reference to a `Player` component, or `null` if the object that entered the trigger didn't have one.

 Here we can use an `if` statement to test if we got a player or not.